Proxify/ApexBotSite/apex-app/public/bots/ApexArchaeology.md

 ![Progress Report](https://iili.io/Hz2xPUB.png)

 ## Changelogs
+##### ApexArchaeology v1.0.8
+`01/18/2023`
+- Fixed an issue that was preventing the bot from refilling porters
+- Pylon Batteries and Rex Skeletal Fragments turn-in logic has been reversed due to a bug
+    - These items will be destroyed for the time being

 ##### ApexArchaeology v1.0.7
 `01/16/2023`
 - Fixed an issue that was preventing the bot from depositing the contents within the Soil Box